sx-aurora-dev/llvm-project/README.md

 ### VEL Intrinsics for direct vector programming

 See [the manual](https://sx-aurora-dev.github.io/velintrin.html).
-To use VEL intrinsics, pass the compiler option `-mattr=+velintrin`.
-The resulting LLVM bitcode and objects are compatible with those compiler without this option.
+To use VEL intrinsics, pass the clang option `-mvelintrin`.
+The resulting LLVM bitcode and objects are compatible with those compiled without this option.